What should I Know Regarding Pregnancy, Nursing and Administering Oxycontin to Children or the Elderly?

 - Requires a Risk/Benefit Assessment:

 - Precaution: MONITOR FOR CHANGES IN RESPIRATION, GI EFFECTS, SEDATION, FEEDING PATTERN

 If you are an adult over 60

-- management or monitoring precaution: Pulmonary-Life threatening respiratory depression is more likely to occur with high doses, SR products, cachexia, or debilitation due to altered pharmacokinetics with poor fat stores, muscle wasting, or altered clearance.
-Monitor closely at initiation and with dose titration.
+- management or monitoring precaution: General-Consider adding naloxone Rx.
+Pulmonary-Life threatening respiratory depression risk with high doses, cachexia, or debilitation due to altered pharmacokinetics (poor fat stores, muscle wasting, or altered clearance).
+Monitor closely at initiation and dose titration.
 Neuro/Psych-Risk for increased confusion and delirium.
 May increase fall risk.
 Avoid treatment with 3 or more CNS active drugs.
 Gastrointestinal-Constipation risk.
 Urogenital-Urinary retention risk.

 Giving Oxycontin to a child under 12

 - Contraindication: Risk for fatal respiratory depression.
 Increased sensitivity to effects and adverse effects.
 Controlled release form only in opioid tolerant patient age 11 years and older.
 With any opioid, access to naloxone for emergency reversal can mitigate risk from accidental ingestion/overdose.